 Liquidity risk is the risk that the Company will not be able to meet its obligations as they come due.
 The Company's exposure to liquidity risk is dependent on its purchasing commitments and obligations and its ability to raise funds to meet commitments and sustain operations.
 The Company manages liquidity risk by continuously monitoring its actual and forecasted working capital requirements, and actively managing its financing activities.
 The Company's main source of funding has been the issuance of equity securities, primarily through private placements.
-Although the

-Company received gross proceeds of \$2,025,000 from the closing of private placements and \$792,080 from the exercise of warrants in 2024 to the date of this MD&A, there can be no assurance of continued access to significant equity funding.
-As at June 30, 2024, the Company had working capital of \$547,403 (December 31, 2023 - \$43,191).
-As at June 30, 2024, the Company's financial liabilities were comprised of accounts payable and accrued liabilities totaling \$377,670.
+Although the Company received gross proceeds of \$2,735,005 from the closing of private placements, \$76,403 from loans and \$792,080 from the exercise of warrants in 2024 and to the date of this MD&A, there can be no assurance of continued access to significant equity funding.
+As at December 31, 2024, the Company had a working capital deficit of \$592,252 (December 31, 2023 - working capital of \$43,191).
+As at December 31, 2024, the Company's financial liabilities were comprised of accounts payable, accrued liabilities and loan payable totaling \$881,035.